-While the cannabis home grow legalization bills died in the last session of the New Jersey Legislature, the bill sponsors are continuing the fight.
+While the NJ cannabis home grow legalization bills died in the last session of the Legislature, the bill sponsors are continuing the fight for it.

 The latest session of the New Jersey legislature began last week, and Governor Phil Murphy was sworn in for a second term yesterday.

 Adult-use cannabis sponsor Vin Gopal (D-Monmouth) said regarding adult-use NJ cannabis home grow that he plans to “push like hell in the Senate.”

 “We have to keep the pressure on home grow,” he said.

 Gopal is now the Education Committee Chair and Conference Chair.
 Gopal noted he was Conference Chair in the last session.
 In that position, he moderates Senate caucus meetings.

 “I am looking forward to the new session and my new Senate Committee assignments,” Gopal said.

 Growing and Industry’s Perceived Competition